OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: From Onsager principle to OnsagerNet

 \subsection{Dissipative structure and temporal stability of OnsagerNet}

-From the mathematical point of view, modeling dynamics using~\eqref{eq:GOPmform} or~\eqref{eq:GOPdform} also has clear advantages, in that the learned system is well-behaved as it involves through time, unlike unstructured approaches such as dynamic mode decomposition (DMD) (see e.g. \cite{schmid_dynamic_2010, takeishi_learning_2017}) and direct parameterization by neural networks, which may achieve a short time trajectory-wise accuracy, but cannot assure mid-to-long time stability as the learned system evolves in time.
-In our case, we can show (the proof can be found in \SI{B}) in the following result that under mild conditions, the dynamics described by~\eqref{eq:GOPmform} or~\eqref{eq:GOPdform} automatically ensures a dissipative structure, and remains stable as the system evolves in time.
+From the mathematical point of view, modeling dynamics using~\eqref{eq:GOPmform} or~\eqref{eq:GOPdform} also has clear advantages, in that the learned system is well-behaved as it evolves through time, unlike unstructured approaches such as dynamic mode decomposition (DMD) (see e.g. \cite{schmid_dynamic_2010, takeishi_learning_2017}) and direct parameterization by neural networks, which may achieve a short time trajectory-wise accuracy, but cannot assure mid-to-long time stability as the learned system evolves in time.
+In our case, we can show in the following result that under mild conditions, the dynamics described by~\eqref{eq:GOPmform} or~\eqref{eq:GOPdform} automatically ensures a dissipative structure, and remains stable as the system evolves in time.

 \begin{theorem} The solutions to the system {\eqref{eq:GOPdform}} satisfy an energy evolution law

 If we assume further that there exist positive constants $\alpha, \beta$ and non-negative constants $c_0, c_1$ such that $\ip{h}{\tilde{M} h} \geqslant \alpha \|h\|^2$ (uniformly positive dissipation), $V (h) \geqslant \beta \| h \|^2$ (coercive potential) and $\|f(h) \|\leqslant c_0+ c_1 \|h\|$ (external force has linear growth).
 Then, $\|h(t)\|,V(h(t)) < \infty$ for all $t$.
 In particular, if there is no external force, then $V(h(t))$ is non-increasing in $t$. \end{theorem}